ValkyFischer/ValkyrieUtils/README.md

 # Valkyrie Utils

-Valkyrie Utils is a Python utility library that provides convenient and flexible functionalities through its four main modules: Logger, Config, Options, Compressor, Crypto and Tools.
+Valkyrie Utils is a Python utility library that provides various modules to facilitate common tasks such as logging, configuration parsing, command-line option parsing, data compression, data encryption, and data validation.

 ## Table of Contents